angeligazola/BMIN503_Final_Project/README.md

-# BMI and Colorectal Cancer
+# Exploring the Association Between BMI and Early-Onset Colorectal Cancer
 **by Antonia Angeli Gazola as part of her Master in Biomedical Informatics studies at the University of Pennsylvania**

 - **Course:** 5030-401 202430 Data Science For Biomedical Informatics